courses

 • Electrical Engineers (EE) and Technicians

-• Top Management – Why?
-They are ultimately responsible for ensuring the CAPA system is working effectively.
+• Top Management – They are ultimately responsible for ensuring the CAPA system is working effectively.

 • Operations Directors & Management